Testing at home

 - The visitor leaves a contact number so that in the event of an outbreak Track and Trace can be suported

-Current restrictions on group sizes will be lifted to allow schools, colleges and nurseries to fully reopen to all children and young people, as Covid-19 infection rates continue to fall.
+Current restrictions on group sizes will be lifted to allow schools, colleges and nurseries to fully reopen to all children and young people.

 Covid-19 secure measures will remain in place to reduce the risk of transmission, with schools being asked to keep children in class or year group sized ‘bubbles’ and encourage older children to keep their distance from each other and staff where possible.
 This is alongside protective measures such as regular cleaning and handwashing.